mireo/async-mqtt5/README.md

 - **Complete TCP, TLS/SSL, and WebSocket support**
 - **User-focused simplicity**: Providing an interface that is as simple as possible without compromising functionality.
-- **Prioritized efficiency**: Utilising network and memory resources as efficiently as possible.
+- **Prioritised efficiency**: Utilising network and memory resources as efficiently as possible.
 - **Minimal memory footprint**: Ensuring optimal performance in resource-constrained environments typical of IoT devices.
 - **Automatic reconnect**: Automatically attempt to re-establish a connection in the event of a disconnection.
 - **Fully Boost.Asio compliant**: The interfaces and implementation strategies are built upon the foundations of Boost.Asio.
 Boost.Asio and Boost.Beast users will have no issues understanding and integrating Async.MQTT5.
 Furthermore, Async.MQTT5 integrates well with any other library within the Boost.Asio ecosystem.